grafana/grafana-plugin-examples/examples/app-basic/README.md

 **Example:** [Routes.tsx], [constants.ts#L6]

 Grafana (and the app plugins are no exception) is using [React Router](https://reactrouter.com/).
-In order to register a new route based on our example just add a new route constant in [constants.ts#L6] and use it in the [Routes.tsx].
+In order to register a new route based on our examples just add a new route constant in [constants.ts#L6] and use it in the [Routes.tsx].

-### How to add a custom route with URL parameters??
+### How to add a custom route with URL parameters?

 **Example:** [Routes.tsx], [PageThree.tsx]